 - Mia Hayden and Melanie Zhou (rotating), co-founders, Oasis Mental Health; ThunderRidge High School

-The Supportive Mental Health for Students Funding Committee will work in June 2019 with a goal to formulate its recommendations and supporting documentation to the Board of County Commissioners by July 3, 2019, with a possible extension to July 15, 2019.
+The Supportive Mental Health for Students Funding Committee worked through June 2019 and formulated its recommendations and supporting documentation to the Board of County Commissioners.